jakbich/SPOT/rrt/README.md

 roslaunch motion_control motion_control.launch
 ````

-> Note: Each command needs to be run in a new terminal that is sources each time.
+> Note: Each command needs to be run in a new terminal that is sourced each time.

 ## 3. File Structure <a name="fs"></a>
 ````
 ├── CMakeLists.txt              # CMakeLists.txt for the package
-├── images                      # Images used in the README │   └── rrt_image.png
+├── images                      # Images used in the README │   ├── occupancy_map.png
+│   ├── rrt_image.png
+│   └── simulation.png
 ├── launch                      # Launch files
 │   ├── full_rrt.launch
 │   ├── planning_msg.launch     # IGNORE: old file